Pat Howard

-Patrick William Howard, usually known as Pat Howard or Paddy Howard (born 14 November 1973) is an ex-head coach at Leicester Tigers and a former Australian rugby union international who played centre or fly-half.
-He was the General Manager, Team Performance – for the Australian national cricket team.
+Patrick William Howard (born 14 November 1973) is an ex-head coach at Leicester Tigers and a former Australian rugby union international who played centre or fly-half.
+He was the General Manager, Team Performance – for the Australia national cricket team.

 He was born in Sydney.
 His father Jake Howard played prop for Australia and his grandfather Cyril Towers also played centre for the Wallabies.

 Early life

 He attended Marist College Ashgrove, Brisbane where he played 1st XV Rugby.
 He started his career playing for the University of Queensland Football club.
-Studying pharmacy at the University he was a recipient of a University of Queensland Sporting Scholarship.
+Studying pharmacy at the university he was a recipient of a University of Queensland Sporting Scholarship.

-Playing & Coaching career
+Playing and coaching career

 Howard started his career in the amateur era playing for the Queensland Reds while at Queensland University, he made his international debut for Australia on 17 July 1993 against New Zealand at Carisbrook, Dunedin.
 In 1996 Howard signed for the ACT Brumbies in the inaugural Super 12 season.
 Howard made the last of his 20 test appearances on 22 November 1997 against Scotland at Murrayfield.

 In 1998 he signed for Leicester Tigers, displacing Will Greenwood, who was forced to return to Harlequins for first team rugby.
 Howard became a pivotal part of the Tigers' championship winning side.
 Howard started the victorious 2001 Heineken Cup Final for Leicester.

 After the departure of Joel Stransky in 2000, he was appointed as the Tigers' backs coach, however he had his sights set on regaining a Wallaby jersey ahead of the 2003 World Cup so rejoined the Brumbies in 2001, swapping his playing position with Rod Kafer.
 He was unable to make the squad for the World Cup and returned to Europe, playing for French side Montferrand for one season in 2003/04.

 After retiring as a player at the end of the season in 2004, Howard returned to Leicester Tigers, once again becoming backs coach.
 In 2005 he was appointed as head coach succeeding John Wells.

 He guided Tigers to the Guinness Premiership and EDF Energy Cup finals in 2007, winning the domestic double.
 They also made the final of the Heineken Cup but were denied an historic treble – succumbing to Wasps 25–9.

 On 28 December 2006, he announced he would resign as coach of the Tigers at the end of the 2006/7 season.
 Marcelo Loffreda was named Howard's successor, who took up his new role after the 2007 Rugby World Cup.